richie0866/Rostruct/docs/getting-started/creating-your-project.md

 	}
 	```

-For a more detailed explanation, see Rojo's page on [meta files](https://rojo.space/docs/6.x/sync-details/#meta-files).
+For more details, see Rojo's page on [meta files](https://rojo.space/docs/6.x/sync-details/#meta-files).